How to Find Qualified Marriage and Relationship Help

 Finding qualified marriage help isn’t always straightforward.
-Married or unmarried couples often contact a therapist for help with their relationship during times of distress and may decide to see the first therapist who has an opening.
-Unfortunately, many therapists who work with couples have not had any specialized training in working with distressed couples.
+Couples often contact a therapist in times of distress and may decide to see the first therapist who has an opening.
+Unfortunately, many therapists who work with couples have not had any specialized training working with distressed couples.
+Here are a few tips for finding a qualified, knowledgeable relationship and marriage counselor.

 Many counselors have a general practice and work with couples on the side.
-While some may have training in working with couples, others may have limited experience and/or training in couples counseling or marriage help.
+While some may have couples or relationship training, others may have limited experience and/or training in couples counseling or marriage help.

 Here are some questions you can ask over the phone or in person: